petejwoodbridge/Worldlabs-Comfy/README.md

 ## Features

 - 🖼️ **Generate 3D Worlds** from any image
-- 🎨 **Multiple Output Formats**: Gaussian splats (100k, 500k, full resolution), 3D meshes (GLB), and panoramas
+- 🎨 **Multiple Output Formats**: Gaussian splats (.spz), 3D meshes (.glb), and panoramas
-- 👁️ **Interactive 3D Viewers** built into ComfyUI using PlayCanvas SuperSplat, Three.js, and Photo Sphere Viewer
+- 🌐 **Browser Viewers** - Auto-opens HTML viewers in your browser with download links and Marble viewer integration
 - 📥 **Download Assets** directly to your ComfyUI output directory
+- 🖼️ **Thumbnail Output** - Use the thumbnail image output directly in ComfyUI workflows
 - 🔄 **Full API Integration** with progress tracking and timeout handling
 - 🔐 **Flexible API Key Management** via environment variables or node inputs